top of page

 When can I bring my kitten home?

-TICA registry recommends kittens to go home between 14-16 weeks of age.
-We find this is the ideal time to have them go home with proper health protocols, socialization and litter training necessary to thrive!
+TICA recommends kittens go home between 14–16 weeks of age.
+This allows time for proper health care, socialization, and litter training to help them thrive in their new home.

 Where are you located?